NominDavaakhuu/my-portfolio-web-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Purpose
 This Portfolio app is designed to showcase my projects and skills in visually appealing and interactive manner.
-It is built using React.js and Tailwind CSS, and it integrates with YouTube API and Email.js API for additional functionalities.
+It is built using React.js and Tailwind CSS, and it integrates with YouTube API Email.js API and Pexel API for additional functionalities.
 The project is licensed under the MIT license.

 # Contributing
 This project is developed using Visual Studio Code for coding and version-controlled using Git, hosted on GitHub.
 GitHub profile link distributed in footer section of the web app.